-For the first time in history, ‘World Pride’ will be held in New York City this summer.
+In 2019, for the first time in history, ‘World Pride’ was held in New York City.

-During June 2019 (and, in fact, every June), for this year’s fiftieth anniversary of the ‘founding’ event of Gay Pride — the Stonewall Riot of 1969 — New York City will host its Pride March, an astonishing river of people that flows down Fifth Avenue to Greenwich Village, taking many hours to pass any given parade watcher.
+This year during June (and, in fact, every June), for this year’s fifty-first anniversary of the ‘founding’ event of Gay Pride — the Stonewall Riot of 1969 — New York City will host its Pride March, an astonishing river of people that flows down Fifth Avenue to Greenwich Village, taking many hours to pass any given parade watcher.
 It’s often led by Dykes on Bikes, the clubs of motorcycle riding lesbians, and is the largest LGBTQIA march in the world with more than 500 unique entrants and more than 100 floats.

-Registration is required to participate, and it goes without saying that accommodation needs to be arranged as soon as possible (‘ASAP’, in America’s world of acronyms).
+Registration is required to participate, and it goes without saying that accommodation needs to be arranged very early (‘ASAP’, in America’s world of acronyms).

 Begin your research at a website created by the Stonewall bar itself, here.